Open Access Dissertation

 HEM-780 BP monitor and were asked monitor and record home BP twice daily.
 They were also asked to monitor and record their 24 hr fluid intake and salt intake on a weekly basis.
 BP, fluid and salt logs were reviewed weekly to determine if goals were met or not met.
 Reinforcement was given for goals met and problem solving offered when goals were not met.
 The control group received standard care which involved BP monitoring and medication adjustment by health care providers on a weekly basis in the HD unit as needed.
 Findings: The intervention significantly decreased both systolic and diastolic BP in the treatment group.
 It appears the intervention improved systolic and diastolic BP through BP goal setting and reinforcement, improved HD adherence and increased medication changes within the treatment group.
 Further studies should be conducted to validate these findings.

 Kauric-Klein, Zorica, "Improving Blood Pressure Control In Esrd Through A Supportive Educative Nursing Intervention" (2011).
 Wayne State University Dissertations.
-Paper 213.
+213.